 When I can think of absolutely nothing to get my dad, I rely on a bottle of Crown Royale.

 Scratch-Off Lottery Tickets

-My father in-law really enjoyed going to the casino years ago, but hasn’t been able due to health issues and Covid.
+My father-in-law really enjoyed going to the casino years ago but hasn’t been able to due to health issues and Covid.
 So, a gift he’s really enjoyed is lottery tickets.

-If the man you’re purchasing for works in his garage often, a box of shop towels is a great gift idea.
-You can find a variety of different bundles at different price points, so this gift can fit within even the smallest of budgets.
+If the man you’re purchasing works in his garage often, a box of shop towels is a great gift idea.
+You can find various bundles at different price points so that this gift can fit within even the smallest of budgets.